What is the best platform to build my website on?

 Each of them are designed with their own set of strengths.

 WordPress is the big boy, the head cheese of website development.
-It powers over 1/3 of all websites that are online today, so if you’ve ever been online, you’ve been to a WordPress site.
-Our very own Back9 website is run on WordPress because it has the most features and is the most powerful CMS.
+It powers over 1/3 of all websites that are online today.
+So if you’ve ever been online, you’ve been to a WordPress site.
+Our very own Back9 website is run on WordPress too.
+That’s simply because it has the most features and we believe it is the most powerful CMS.

 But with great power comes great responsibilities.
-WordPress is ideal for people with some background about the technology of websites and the internet because it has practically limitless things you can do… But first, you have to do know how to do them.
-WordPress provides the tools to get online, but leaves it up to you to use them.
+WordPress is ideal for people with some background in the technology of websites and the internet.
+That’s is because it has practically limitless things you can do… But first, you have to know how to do them.
+WordPress provides the tools to get online but leaves it up to you to use them.
 If you don’t know what hosting is or how to make a site go live on the internet, WordPress might be tough to use.
-There are plenty of online tutorials from people to help teach how to use WordPress, but it takes an investment to learn everything.
+There are plenty of online tutorials from people to help teach how to use WordPress.
+But it takes an investment to learn everything.
 Plus you’ll also be responsible for ongoing maintenance like security updates.

 While you have to monitor everything and make your own updates, WordPress is completely free to use.
-You can get plug-ins to make the site easier to build or give it extra features, and some of those come with a cost, but downloading a building a site doesn’t cost a cent.
-This is because it’s an open-source program, meaning that many people built the code together and you can download and modify it for free.
+You can get plug-ins to make the site easier to build or give it extra features too.
+Some of those come with a cost, but downloading and building a site can also come with no cost.
+This is because WordPress is an open-source program.
+This means that many people built the code together and you can download and modify it for free.

 If you want the most control, WordPress should be your go-to CMS.

 If you don’t want to deal with all of the complicated bits of WordPress, Wix makes getting a website up and going quick and easy.
 Wix is what’s known as a WYSIWYG builder, which stands for “What you see is what you get”.
 With CMS platforms that use HTML, translating what you’re building to what’s shown on the screen isn’t always straightforward.
 But with Wix, when you move an image to a precise location on the builder, it will be in the same place on the actual webpage.